 The distance being so short we dawdled quite a bit, photographing scenes and meandering slowly to take it all in.

-, , , we had not counted on days being so short at that time of year.
+, , , we had not counted on how short the days are in February.

-And before we realized it, we saw that we would be caught on the trail in dark if we continued.
+Before we realized it, we saw we would be caught on the trail in darkness if we continued.

-It was the kind of crisis you read about in classic adventure stories.
-As foolish as it sounds, it did become serious.
+It was the kind of crisis you read about in adventure stories.
+As foolish as it sounds, it became serious.

-It struck Kenn and me as a silly dispute, inasmuch as in the morning we had less than a half day’s hike to the creek where there were springs of pure, clear water.
+It struck Kenn and me as comical, inasmuch as we had less than a half day’s hike to the creek where there were springs of pure, clear water.

-And even if we had to go entirely without water for the entire morning, we would be safe for the weather was cool and our hike not that strenuous.
+We believed that even if we had to go entirely without water, we would safely reach fresh water before noon the next day.
+Tthe weather was cool and our hike not that strenuous.

-When we finally reached the crystal clear creek Charley was so desperately frightened by our rationing our water, that he plopped down in the creek, filled his canteen and literally drank a couple of quarts of water, laughing crazily in panic release.
+When we finally reached the crystal clear creek Charley had become frightened our rationing, that he plopped down in the creek, filled his canteen and literally drank one canteen of water after another, laughing crazily.

 We feared he would drown himself.